raesene/k8s_ssrf_portscanner/README.md

 `k8s-ssrf-portscanner vwebhookscan` is the command to run the validating webhook scanner.
 This will (by default) target 127.0.0.1:443 (from the perspective of the API server).
 You can change the target with `-t` and the port with `-p`.
 Also if you want to generate a different namespace than the default (`ssrfscanner`) you can use `-n`.

-## Usage restrictions

-If you run multiple instances of the tool or run a new one immediately after the last one, you'll get an error, as described [here](https://github.com/raesene/k8s_ssrf_portscanner/issues/1).
-I'll likely implement one or more of the options here to stop that.

 ## TODO

 At the moment we scan individual ports on individual hosts.
 Obviously it would be better to scan a range of ports on a range of hosts, so we'd need to take the range and then iterate over the scanning process for each one.